Galaxy Stadium: Modernization

 The largest renovation project to date was the construction of a $51.9 million, 175000 sqft press box on the stadium's west side that included luxury suites, club seating and decks for television cameras and the press.
 The project added 2,000 seats and was completed during the 2003 season.

 The stadium name was changed to Jones SBC Stadium in 2000 due to a naming rights agreement with SBC Communications, then led by Texas Tech alumnus and CEO Edward Whitacre, Jr. SBC Communications funded a large part of the stadium's West Stadium Club expansion.
-On April 6, 2006, the facility officially changed to its present name of Jones AT&T Stadium as a result of SBC's purchase of AT&T Corporation and adoption of AT&T as its new corporate name.
+On April 6, 2006, the facility officially changed to its next name of Jones AT&T Stadium as a result of SBC's purchase of AT&T Corporation and adoption of AT&T as its new corporate name.

 For 2006, the stadium was upgraded with a $2 million inner field wall that matches the traditional Texas Tech style brick façade.
 An inscribing of the Matador Song at the Double T in the north and south end zones was also added.

 In February 2006, the university announced plans to add $60 million worth of upgrades including additional luxury suites, a 1,000-car parking garage, an upper deck, a facade on the east side of the stadium and more seating.
 The entire project was set to begin following the 2006 season but was cancelled before being re-initiated as a different project in 2008.